axibase/atsd/rule-engine/notifications/README.md

 ### Payload

 The payload is determined by the webhook type.
 Typically the payload is text content in the form of a JSON document or form fields.
-Some built-in webhook types support sending chart screenshots as image files in addition to text content.
+Some webhook types support sending chart screenshots as image files in addition to text content.

 ### Web Driver